aspose-words/Aspose.Words-API-References/english/net/aspose.words/bordercollection/distancefromtext/_index.md

 ### Remarks

-Gets the distance from text for the first border.Sets the distance from text for all borders in the collection excluding diagonal borders.Has no effect and will be automatically reset to zero for borders of table cells.
+Gets the distance from text for the first border.

+Sets the distance from text for all borders in the collection excluding diagonal borders.

+Has no effect and will be automatically reset to zero for borders of table cells.

 ### Examples